cprevallet/fitplot/static/help.rst

 + https://en.wikipedia.org/wiki/VO2_max
 + https://en.wikipedia.org/wiki/Jack_Daniels_(coach)#VDOT

-Fitplot uses the user's race result as a surrogate for the tests described in the VO2max link.
+Fitplot uses the user's split result as a surrogate for the tests described in the VO2max link.
 VDOT is calculated by pace of the user's currently loaded run.
 The %VO2 is an indication of the intensity of a run.
 In the absence of a heart rate measuring device, the %VO2max number can serve to identify if a given run was too fast or slow for a particular training objective (easy run, marathon pace, threshold, interval, or repetition).

 The user's VO2max can also be compared to the general population (by age) using the provided table as a means to estimate cardiovascular fitness.